 Under UK GDPR, we process your personal data on the following bases:

-• Contract — processing that is necessary to provide the Service you have signed up for.
+- Contract— processing that is necessary to provide the Service you have signed up for.

-• Legitimate interests — keeping the Service secure, preventing fraud, and improving the product.
+- Legitimate interests— keeping the Service secure, preventing fraud, and improving the product.
 We will always balance these interests against your rights.

-• Consent — where we ask you to opt in (for example, any future marketing emails).
+- Consent— where we ask you to opt in (for example, any future marketing emails).
 You can withdraw consent at any time.

-• Legal obligation — where we have to process data to meet a legal requirement.
+- Legal obligation— where we have to process data to meet a legal requirement.

 5. Children’s data

-The Service is designed for young children to use with a parent or carer.
+The Service is designed for young children to use with a parent, carer or teacher, and has been built to follow the principles of the ICO’s Age Appropriate Design Code.
 Accounts can only be created by an adult aged 18 or over.
-We do not knowingly collect personal data directly from children.
-If you believe a child has submitted personal data without your consent, please contact us and we will delete it.
+We do not knowingly collect personal data directly from children: there are no free-text fields, forms or prompts asking a child for any information about themselves, no advertising, no profiling, and no behavioural tracking.

 6. How we share data